 Be careful of the IRA one rollover rule.
-Investors are limited to only one rollover from all of their IRAs to another in any 12-month period.
-A second IRA-to-IRA rollover in a single year could result in income tax becoming due on the rollover, a 10% early withdrawal penalty, and a 6% per year excess contributions tax as long as that rollover remains in the IRA.
+Investors are limited to only one rollover from all their IRAs to another in any 12month period.
+A second IRA-to-IRA rollover in a single year could result in income tax becoming due on the rollover, a 10% early withdrawal penalty, and a 6% per year excess contributions tax if that rollover remains in the IRA.
 Individuals can only make one IRA rollover during any 1-year period, but there is no limit on trustee-to-trustee transfers.
-Multiple trustee-to-trustee transfers between IRAs and conversions from traditional IRAs to Roth IRAs are allowed in the same year.
+Multiple trustee-totrustee transfers between IRAs and conversions from traditional IRAs to Roth IRAs are allowed in the same year.
 If you are rolling over an IRA or have any questions on IRAs, please call us.